Vertical Man: Background and recording

 Ringo Starr met songwriter Dean Grakal at a party on New Year's Eve 1996, during which the pair had a discussion about songwriting, with Grakal proposing that they form a team with Mark Hudson, whom Starr had met years prior while Starr was working on Time Takes Time (1992).
 Starr spoke of the writing process in an interview with Billboard magazine: "This is the first time I've really been involved [in my record].
 Whereas before, I'd just sort of pick out other people's songs or songs other people had written that I thought were vaguely trying to say what I would have liked to say, on this, we're really trying to say what I want to say, thank you."

 In February 1997, Hudson and Grakal visited Starr in his Beverly Hills residence for a songwriting session.
-The result of this meeting was a song called "My Love", which was promptly renamed to "Everyday" after Starr commented that McCartney had already used the title.
+The result of this meeting was a song called "My Love", which was promptly renamed "Everyday" after Starr commented that McCartney had already used the title.
 The song was demoed under that name by Starr, Hudson, Grakal, and guitarist Steve Dudas.
 Happy with this session, the quartet followed it up with more recordings the following month, at Los Angeles's Whatinthewhatthe?
 Studios.
 There the musicians recorded two tracks: "Mr. Double-It-Up" and "One", the latter of which, per Grakal's lyric sheet, was originally called "All It Takes Is One".
 For these sessions, Starr played the drum set he had used during his time with The Beatles.
-In mid-to-late April, Starr and Hudson worked on Vertical Man as Starr began rehearsals for an upcoming tour.
+In mid-to-late April, as Starr began rehearsals for an upcoming tour, Starr and Hudson worked on Vertical Man.
 Before embarking on the tour (which would begin on 28 April), Starr recorded "I'll Be Fine Anywhere".
 After the tour had finished on 8 June, Starr went on holiday, and returned in July.
 Recording for the album restarted in the same month, on 20 July, with Starr playing with The Roundheads as his backing band.

 Starr and the Roundheads recorded the tracks "What in the...
 World", "La De Da", and "Mindfield" on 20 July at Whatinthewhatthe?
 Studios.
 Starr added vocals to "What in the...
 World" on 28 July, and two days later to "Without Understanding".
-On July 31, Joe Walsh showed up at Whatinthewhatthe?
+On 31 July, Joe Walsh showed up at Whatinthewhatthe?
 Studios and added guitar parts to "What in the...
 World", "La De Da" and "Mindfield".
 The next day, Starr re-recorded his "Without Understanding" vocal.
 On 5 August, the track "Old Country Song" (soon to be re-titled as "Good News") was recorded.
 The bass track to "Good News" was recorded two days later, by Lee Rocker.
 Starr and Hudson then flew to Europe at the end of August.